 How do I drop a course with refund?

-You may drop a distance learning course for refund no later than the Last Refund Date.
-For ELI distance learning courses, this date is listed in the course information mailed to you.
+You may drop an online learning course for refund no later than the Last Refund Date.
+For ELI online learning courses, this date is listed in the course information mailed to you.
 There are two ways to drop a course:

 - Online using Web NovaConnect. (preferred method)